Newspaper Page Text

 that ever got beyond the congress

-ional grave vard was an anti-mis
+ional grave yard was an anti-mis

-tcegination bill for the District of
+cegination bill for the District of

-Columbia. introduced by a Renub
+Columbia, introduced by a Renub

-lican representative, Julius Kahn
+lican representative.
+Julius Kahn

-from California, which swept
+from California. which swept

-lthrough the house like wild fire
+through the house like wild fire

 with all but the unanimous vote of